theirix/hilinkmon/README.md

     docker volume create hilinkmon-influxdb-data

-Build and run containers:
+Build containers:

     docker-compose build

-Now `influxdb` container should start with a preconfigured InfluxDB instance.
+Run containers:

+    docker-compose up

+It is totally okay for `app` container to exit right now because it cannot access InfluxDB instance.
+We should reconfgiure it to use InfluxDB with a token.
+Right now `influxdb` container starts with a preconfigured InfluxDB instance.
 Retrieve a default auth token from InfluxDB:

     docker-compose exec influxdb influx auth list --user user --hide-headers | cut -f 3